Tuesday, June 17, 2025

 The tears of a Weeping Scholar Tree (Sophora japonica).

-Planning to write this week about why Sylvia Plath loved food, I read the essays "Lucent Figs and Suave Veal Chops: Sylvia Plath and Food" by Lynda K. Bundtzen, anthologized in The Bloomsbury Handbook to Sylvia Plath (2022) and "Plath and Food," by Gerard Woodward, published in Sylvia Plath in Context (2013), edited by Dr. Tracy Brain.
+Planning a post this week about why Sylvia Plath loved food, I read the essays "Lucent Figs and Suave Veal Chops: Sylvia Plath and Food" by Lynda K. Bundtzen, anthologized in The Bloomsbury Handbook to Sylvia Plath (2022) and "Plath and Food," by Gerard Woodward, published in Sylvia Plath in Context (2013), edited by Dr. Tracy Brain.

 I'd avoided for years sitting down with Sylvia Plath in Context, pouting because a book with that title should include an essay about Plath's background and family.
 Didn't those count as context?
-They do now.
-I see recent essays making little skeeter-sized references to Aurelia or shorthand.
+To me they do.
 Please note that I am such a Tracy Brain fan I had her autograph my copy of The Other Sylvia Plath.

-They strongly remind me of Ted and Sylvia.
+They look a bit like Ted and Sylvia.

 But I now read "Plath and Food."
 Poet and novelist Woodward chose to count Plath's references to food and eating, finding that about one-third of Plath's poems refer to one or the other ("black as burnt turkey").
-As we say in Missouri, "Well, butter me and call me a biscuit," because I had planned to state that there's no Plath poem about food, although this unpublished early poem, soon to be seen in The Complete Poems, would probably qualify.
-Doesn't it look like a tattoo?
+As we say in Missouri, "Well, butter me and call me a biscuit," because I had planned to state that there's no Plath poem about food, although this unpublished early poem, soon to be seen in The Complete Poems, would probably qualify:

 (Wondering if Plath was told, 'You will sit here until you eat it'

-Reading these whip-smart and rather short essays re-taught me: Facts and fabulous quotations rule and are worth the finding.
-Woodward wrote with English authority about postwar English recipes Plath lampooned as "Lard and stale bread pie, garnished with pig's' feet."
+Woodward wrote with English authority about postwar English recipes Plath lampooned as "Lard and stale bread pie, garnished with pig's feet."
 Ted Hughes praised her fine cooking but complained when meals were too fancy or too light.

 We picture fin-de-siecle immigrants as miners and subsistence farmers, but the Plaths, Greenwoods, and Schobers arrived from Europe as service workers, white people visible and legible to the white privileged class.
 This, plus marriages to U.S.-born citizens, created for Sylvia's generation a great advantage: access to those privileges, but only if the kids did everything right.

 So Plath's generation was assigned to do everything right.
-That's the struggle she lived with and wrote about, not about German-speaking family she did not live to appreciate beyond their focus on work and food.
-Each time I read a new Plath essay, I wonder if it will mention her heritage, which shows up in her life in other and more consequential ways.
+That's the struggle she lived with and wrote about, not about the German-speaking family she felt burdened by and did not live to appreciate beyond its work ethic and its food.
+Each time I read a new Plath essay, I wonder if it will acknowledge the fullness of her heritage, which shows up in her life in other and more consequential ways.

 Tuesday, June 3, 2025